TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 Graphical Results
 ================

-This section contains codes to build some graphs to discuss our results.
+This section contains codes to build two plots:
+- the **World Map**, that clearly shows the partition of countries that we obtained minimizing the posterior expected loss;
+- the **Scaled GDP per Capita Density Plot**, which shows the estimated density of a scaled variable from the dataset.
+The plot highlights the optimal clustering estimate, with colors representing cluster membership.

 World Map
 ------------------

-Obtained the partition that minimizes the posterior expected loss, load some useful `R` packages in order to build the world map.
+Obtained the partition that minimizes the posterior expected loss, load some useful `R` packages in order to build the **World map**.
 Of course the names of certain countries need to be arranged.
-Consider the code below to obtain the world map.
+The following code generates the plot shown below.

 ``` r
 library(ggplot2)